 With Senate Bill 1046, all repeat DUI offenders are required to have an IID installed in their car.
 This is supposed to deter drivers from getting three or more DUIs.
 First-time DUI offenders also have the option to opt for an IID instead of a license suspension.
 This can help ensure that they can keep their jobs and prevent them from getting another DUI or driving with a suspended license.

-It is also worth to note that the IID only registers alcohol content, therefore DUI’s given for drug offenses are most likely still going to end with a license suspension.
+It is also worth noting that the IID only registers alcohol content, therefore DUIs given for drug offenses are most likely still going to end with a license suspension.

 What Does It Cost?

 An ignition interlock device usually costs anywhere from $70 to $150 to install, and about $60 to $80 a month to maintain.
 There are also provisions made for low-income individuals to be able to get the IID at a lower cost.